7 things you need to know about Google VPN

 Signing up for the company's 2TB+ Google One plans not only gets you cloud storage and phone backup: there's now a bundled Android VPN, too.

-Sounds good, but can you really trust a VPN from a company that makes its money by collecting your data?
-Does the service have the features you need, and how does it compare with the big providers?
+Privacy concerns aside for now, the question remains: does the service have the features you need, and how does it compare with the big providers?
 We've got the details you need to decide whether this is the VPN for you.

-1. It's designed to prevent logging.
+1. It's designed to prevent logging

 Using a VPN normally means trusting the service to keep your browsing history private, but Google's VPN is different.
 The company doesn't just promise not to log your details, it's designed the service to make that impossible.